It was the slow-motion, eerily quiet take-off that surprised passengers lucky enough to be on the first scheduled flight of the new Airbus A380.

 It included plenty of storage options, including a place to park a laptop, as well as a small mini-bar.

-Qantas opted modify the Marc Newson-designed business seats used on its Boeing 747s while introducing a whopping 80-inch seat pitch that imparted an unprecedented sense of spaciousness.
+Qantas opted to modify the Marc Newson-designed business seats used on its Boeing 747s while introducing a whopping 80-inch seat pitch that imparted an unprecedented sense of spaciousness.

 Other features on the 450-seat plane included a small lounge area and self-service bars in economy.